Pixzl/PixzlFooterEditor/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/Pixzl/PixzlFooterEditor)

 ## Introduction
-The Pixzl Footer Editor offers different functions.
-You can remove elements, replace them and edit the content the footer of your Shopware-powered webshop.
+The Pixzl Footer Editor is a plugin for your shopware-based shop and offers different functions.
+You can remove elements, replace them and edit the content of the footer.

 ## Installation (not available yet)
 1. Download the plugin in the Shopware store or in the Plugin Manager in your Shopware backend.